MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/Single-Page-Application-with-AD-FS.md

 In this scenario, when the user signs in, the JavaScript front end uses [Active Directory Authentication Library for JavaScript (ADAL.JS)](https://github.com/AzureAD/azure-activedirectory-library-for-js) and the implicit authorization grant to obtain an ID token (id_token) from Azure AD.
 The token is cached and the client attaches it to the request as the bearer token when making calls to its Web API back end, which is secured using the OWIN middleware.

+>[!IMPORTANT]
->WARNING: The example that you can build here is for educational purposes only.
+>The example that you can build here is for educational purposes only.
 These instructions are for the simplest, most minimal implementation possible to expose the required elements of the model.
 The example may not include all aspects of error handling and other relate functionality.

 >[!NOTE]
 >This walkthrough is applicable **only** to AD FS Server 2016 and later